- Pizza Dough Windowpane Test

 Fortunately, such a thing called the pizza dough windowpane test comes in!

-It’s a simple strategy that will let you check if your dough is ready to go.
+It’s a simple strategy that lets you check if your dough is ready.

 What is the Windowpane Test?